nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 **Examples:**

-- `addp -n David -p 98987676 -e david00@ggmail.com` adds a participant named `David` with the specific information to the global participant list.
+- `addp -n David -p 98987676 -e david@example.com` adds a participant named `David` with the phone number `98987676` and email of `david@example.com` to the displayed contacts list.

 --------------------------------------------------------------------------------------------------------------------